MattSainsbury-Dale/FRKv2_src/README.md

 conda activate ./.condaenv
 Rscript -e "renv::status()"
 ```
 The result of the last command should be "The project is already synchronized with the lockfile".
 You are now ready to run the replication script described in the Results section.
+We suggest simply running `run_all.sh` (see below for details).

 ### Current github code + local install